Sweet rom-coms to stream if you’re obsessed with To All the Boys I’ve Loved Before

 14. The Perfect Date (2019)

 Incurable romantics will immediately fall for the cute story, while everyone else will likely enjoy the chemistry between Centineo and pretty much any girl he shares the screen with.
-All in all, the movie is a good time, sure to help with your To All the Boys withdrawal.
+All in all, the movie is a very good time.

 Latest streaming news